23 School Britannia

 The kid was the kind who’d give an aspirin a migraine.
 The kind you’d send to the fish and chips shop and you’d expect no chips left when he got home.
 It did his father’s head in.
 The father put it down to him watching too much telly.

-I told him, ‘George, ‘TV is a narcotic.
+I said to him, ‘George, a word in your shell like ear.
+‘TV is a narcotic.
 Do you want me to paint you a picture?
 It induces fake dreams.
 It induces lazy habits.
 Many of it’s programs are rubbish.

 It drains away your manhood if you watch it all the time.
 This drug of the nation breeds ignorance and feeds radiation.